 In 2017-2018, 81 evidence-based practice projects (EBP) were conducted by the nurse residents in Cohorts 10-16.
 The EBP projects have been implemented on various inpatient units such as an early mobility protocol, a sleep hygiene protocol for ICU patients, appropriate use of microtainers in pediatric blood draws and two-way radios in the emergency department.

-Implementing the Nurse Residency Program demonstrates University Health System’s commitment to the new graduate residents by continually monitoring program outcomes, ensuring content is evidence-based, and revising annually to meet program standards.
+Implementing the Nurse Residency Program demonstrates University Health’s commitment to the new graduate residents by continually monitoring program outcomes, ensuring content is evidence-based, and revising annually to meet program standards.

-University Health System’s Clinical Excellence Simulation Center has earned Provisional Accreditation by the Society for Simulation in Healthcare (SSH) – the first hospital in South Texas and the second in San Antonio to earn this designation.
+University Health’s Clinical Excellence Simulation Center has earned Provisional Accreditation by the Society for Simulation in Healthcare (SSH) – the first hospital in South Texas and the second in San Antonio to earn this designation.

 SSH was established in January 2004 to represent the rapidly growing group of educators, research scientists and advocates who utilize a variety of simulation methodologies for education, testing and research in healthcare.